Exabyte-io/documentation/docs/data/overview.md

 # Definitions

 Structured data is stored according to the Exabyte Data Convention (internal-only at the moment, available to interested parties on a case-by-case basis).
-[Structured](structured.md) section contains the explanation of the basics of Exabyte Data Convention and the underlying classification.
+[Structured](structured.md) section contains the explanation of the basics of the convention employed and the underlying classification.

 # Storage